bat020/bat020.github.io/_posts/2015-9-13-blocks-procs-lambdas.md

 ## lambdas

-A **lambda** is a special type of procs whose behaviour is modified to more closely resemble mathematical functions.
+A **lambda** is a special type of proc whose behaviour is modified to more closely resemble mathematical functions.
 The name "lambda" derives from the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), a formal system for specifying functions developed by Alonzo Church in the 1930s.

 Ruby is pretty relaxed about the number of arguments passed to a block or proc.
 If there are too many, it simply ignores the extra ones.
 If there are too few, it doesn't mind unless it actually needs the missing arguments: